NHL Betting Topics

 In an interview with Bloomberg Radio, NHL Commissioner, Gary Bettman, said that the NHL and the game of hockey, “does not lend itself to gambling.”

 With the advent of legal sports betting, the league has made a deal with MGM Resorts International as the official betting partner of the National Hockey League.

 NHL Betting Now

 The NHL won’t ever be a top sport regarding betting handle, but online betting markets have grown tremendously when it comes to hockey.
 NCAA Hockey playoff games are now available for betting at lots of offshore betting sites.
-Coming off a recent lockout, it’s amazing to see how passionate fans are hockey.
 The league will be around for years to come.